VictoriaMetrics/VictoriaLogs/docs/victorialogs/security-and-lb.md

         drop_src_path_prefix_parts: 1
 ```

-The configuration above enables redirecting all requests that start with the path prefix `/cold/` to the cluster located at `http://victoria-logs-cold:9428`,
+The configuration above enables proxying all requests that start with the path prefix `/cold/select/` to the backend at `http://victoria-logs-cold:9428`,
-and requests with the path prefix `/hot/` to the cluster located at `http://victoria-logs-hot:9428`.
+and requests with the path prefix `/hot/select/` to the backend located at `http://victoria-logs-hot:9428`.

 This approach is useful when applying different retention policies for various types of logs.
-For example, you might store warn-level and higher severity logs in the cold cluster with longer retention,
+For example, you might store warn-level and higher severity logs in the cold instance / cluster with longer retention,
-while keeping debug-level and higher severity logs only in the hot cluster with shorter retention.
+while keeping debug-level and higher severity logs only in the hot instance / cluster with shorter retention.

 The `drop_src_path_prefix_parts` parameter is used to remove the prefix from the path when proxying the request to VictoriaLogs.
 For example, if vmauth receives a request to `/cold/select/logsql/query`,